SLOW-ZJU/Git_tutorials/README.md

 # After running the above command，Git will show your file as untracked.Stage the untracked file for commit using the following command:
 git add test1.txt
 git status
 # Git will mark your file as staged for commit.
-Use the following command to commit them:
+Use the following command to commit them(The text after -m serves as the commit message.):
 git commit -m "first commit"
 ```